ApplicationsOfLanguageModels/course-website-S2025/projects.md

   - Use of LLMs effectively.
   - Reproducibility and documentation.

+> **Tip**: It is challenging to find completely novel ideas, especially when you are just starting.
+Shared tasks can be a great way to work on cutting-edge problems with provided datasets and well-defined objectives.
+If you're unsure about pursuing something entirely novel from scratch, shared tasks can help you build confidence and focus on methodological innovation.

+---

 ### **Evaluation and Results**
 - **Deliverable**: Quantitative and qualitative evaluation metrics.
 - **Deadline**: March 2